About Me

 Scholastic Connections (Acquired in 2015) - Founder (2014 - 2015)

 Founded Scholastic Connections, a company that partnered with classroom management providers to create an iOS app which provided teachers and families with easy access to their students’ data.
-In 2014, the company was acquired by ActivityHub (NEXMachine), after which the product expanded to Android and grew its user base before ultimately being shut down when ActivityHub pivoted towards the enterprise space.
+In 2015, the company was acquired by ActivityHub (NEXMachine), but was later wound down when ActivityHub pivoted towards the enterprise space.

 Independent iOS Developer (2011 - 2014)